The trusted source for

 Synopsis: This multicenter, randomized, double-blind, placebo-controlled trial finds that early initiation of low-dose, prolonged glucocorticosteroid therapy for ARDS results in improved lung injury scores and a greater likelihood of successful extubation by day 7.
 Other clinical outcomes may also be favorably impacted.

 Systemic and pulmonary inflammation are key in the development and progression of the acute respiratory distress syndrome (ARDS).
-Lack of improvements in inflammatory markers and in the lung injury score (LIS) by day 7 are associated with higher mortality.1 Some small studies have suggested that low-to-moderate-dose, prolonged corticosteroid infusion may reduce inflammatory markers, LIS, and duration of mechanical ventilation.2 With this foundation, Meduri et al set out to determine whether early initiation of low-dose prolonged glucocorticosteroid replacement for ARDS leads to improvement in LIS (1 point reduction) and greater success of extubation by day 7.
+Lack of improvement in inflammatory markers and in the lung injury score (LIS) by day 7 are associated with higher mortality.1 Some small studies have suggested that low-to-moderate-dose prolonged corticosteroid infusion may reduce inflammatory markers, LIS, and duration of mechanical ventilation.2 With this foundation, Meduri and colleagues set out to determine whether early initiation of low-dose prolonged glucocorticosteroid replacement for ARDS leads to improvement in LIS (one point reduction) and greater success of extubation by day 7.

 Over 5 years, 500 patients were screened.
 Of these, 91 (63 methylprednisolone, 28 placebo) met inclusion criteria and agreed to participate.
 At baseline, patients in the 2 groups were similar in all ways (including precipitating factor for ARDS) except that there were a larger number of subjects in the placebo group with catecholamine-dependent septic shock.
 At day 7, there were marked, statistically significant differences between the corticosteroid and placebo groups in 1-point reduction in LIS (69.8% vs 35.7%) and successful liberation from mechanical ventilation (54% vs 25%).
 A variety of other clinical parameters were similarly impacted: C-reactive protein level, PaO2/FIO2, multiple organ dysfunction score, length of ICU stay and ICU mortality (hospital and post-discharge mortality up to 12 months) were not significantly different.